FOREX-Euro edges higher as risk appetite picks up, focus on ECB meeting

 "The main question is whether the (July's rate) hike will be 25 or 50 basis points, and we expect Lagarde to leave all options on the table for the July meeting," Enrique Diaz Alvarez, chief risk officer at Ebury, said.

-"Given current market expectations (on July's ECB move), this (Lagarde comments) should support the common currency as expectations for ECB hikes continue to be pushed upwards across the curve," he added.
+"Given current market expectations, this (Lagarde comments) should support the common currency as expectations for ECB hikes continue to be pushed upwards across the curve," he added.

 The dollar extended its gains on Friday after data showed a tight labour market that could keep the Federal Reserve going with rate rises.